ST1 Clinical Radiology - interview & application advice 2020 / 2021

 - Applicants then receive an email asking them to book an interview date and time slot.
 Options tend to fill up quickly so we advise you book ASAP to get a date and time convenient for you.

-- The interviews are held centrally in London in mid February 2017 using a nationally agreed scoring framework and documentation.
+- The interviews are held online on Microsoft Teams in early March 2021 using a nationally agreed scoring framework and documentation.
 Any details that applicants need will be provided as part of the application process.
-Applicants are scored by the selection panel and ranked according to the total score received.

-- The offers process for ST1 Clinical Radiology posts is managed by London Recruitment and all offers will be made via the online recruitment system ORIEL.
+- The offers process for ST1 Clinical Radiology posts is managed centrally and all offers will be made via the online recruitment system ORIEL.
 The offers are sent via email and if you receive an offer you only have 48 hours to respond with either 'accept', 'reject' or 'hold'.

 - If required, a national clearing process, run by London Recruitment, is used to allocate any surplus appointable candidates to any posts that remain unfilled.
 There will be a national minimum score of appointability in order to be put forward for clearing.

-See how and where to apply for application deadlines, important documentation (including links to the Specialty Recruitment Applicant Handbook 2016 and Person Specification) and links to the recruitment portal (ORIEL).
+See application form for where to make the application, important documentation (including links to the Specialty Recruitment Applicant Handbook and Person Specification) and links to the recruitment portal (ORIEL).

 See interview for details on the interview structure and links to example questions.